imperial-aisp/rat-bench/README.md

 uv sync
 ```

-This will create a virtual environment inside the `.venv` folder.
+This will create a virtual environment inside a `.venv` folder.
 Run all next commands within this virtual environment.

 Make sure to then activate the environment, by running `source .venv/bin/activate`.